 Continuing in our three-part webinar series, in this episode/post, we’ll cover how to create webinar content to help you maximize audience retention.
-In the last episode, we covered 7 Important Things that You Should Know about Webinars before you start.
-Next week, we’ll cover a few of the technical aspects of how to deliver webinars.
+In the last episode, we covered 7 Important Things that You Should Know about Online Meetings before you start.
+Next week, we’ll cover a few of the technical aspects of how to deliver online meetings and webinars.

 Content that is Suited for Webinar Delivery

-Just as a review of what we covered in the last episode, though, not all content is suited to webinar delivery.
-Certain type of content are perfect for webinar delivery, while other type of content will fail miserably no matter how good the presenter is.
-For instance, any process that you are trying to teach that is likely to make the audience member nervous to try will likely have very negative results.
-However, informational content where the participant is already somewhat familiar with the process being taught, but fine tuning is required or new knowledge may be helpful is ideal for webinar delivery.
+Just as a review of what we covered in the last episode, though, not all content is suited for online delivery.
+Certain types of content are perfect for webinar delivery, while other types will fail miserably.
+(That is true no matter how good the presenter is, by the way.)

-Another example might be learning to drive a car.
-If a teenager just attended a series of webinars on how to drive, he or she would likely be terrified to drive on the highway immediately after.
+An example of this might be learning to drive a car.
+A teenager who just attends a series of webinars about how to drive would likely be terrified entering an on-ramp.
 However, if a person who has been driving for 10 years without an accident got a speeding ticket and had to attend a webinar on driver safety, the content would likely be helpful.

-Common Situations Where a Webinar Can Save Time and be Extremely Helpful
+Common Situations Where a Webinar or Live Meeting Can Save Time and be Extremely Helpful

 - As Follow Up on In-Person Training.
-For instance, you can start with a one-day or two-day in-person seminar or workshop, and then add short webinar segments over time to increase retention.
+For instance, you can start with an in-person seminar or workshop and add online segments to increase retention.

-- To Fine Tune a Process in which the Audience is Already Skilled.
+- To Fine-Tune a Process in which the Audience is Already Skilled.
 Many sales teams are logistically spread out into different territories.
-As a result, it can be very cost-effective to use webinars to fine tune the selling process.
+As a result, it can be very cost-effective to use webinars to fine-tune the selling process.
 Another example is when a surgical procedure is improved.
-Top surgeons can can quickly show hundreds or thousands of other surgeons around the world what they are doing.
+Top surgeons can quickly show hundreds or thousands of other surgeons around the world what they are doing.

 - As an Introduction to a New Process in which the Audience will Receive Additional Training.
 If a company is rolling out a new marketing campaign, they can use a quick webinar to show it to all of their employees at once.
 Then, the marketing team can deliver additional information by other means as the process continues.
 We often use this technique before we conduct custom training for a company.
 We start with an introductory webinar then conduct the in-person training over time.